 His engineering duty tours include service as a surface ship superintendent and nuclear ship superintendent at Norfolk Naval Shipyard; main propulsion assistant in USS Saratoga (CV 60); fleet maintenance budget officer on the staff of the commander, U.S. Atlantic Fleet; assistant operations officer for surface ship and submarine fleet maintenance at the Pearl Harbor Naval Shipyard & Intermediate Maintenance Facility; chief engineer in USS George Washington (CVN 73); ship engineer officer in the Maintenance Directorate on the staff of Commander, Naval Air Force, U.S. Atlantic Fleet; ship/submarine branch head in the Fleet Readiness Division on the staff of the Chief of Naval Operations; operations officer at Portsmouth Naval Shipyard; assistant deputy commander for industrial operations at Naval Sea Systems Command; 102nd shipyard commander at Norfolk Naval Shipyard; and deputy chief of staff for Fleet Maintenance, Commander, U.S. Pacific Fleet.

-His personal decorations include two Legion of Merits, six Meritorious Service Medals, two Navy and Marine Corps Commendation Medals and the Navy and Marine Corps Achievement Medal.
+His personal decorations include three Legion of Merits, six Meritorious Service Medals, two Navy and Marine Corps Commendation Medals and the Navy and Marine Corps Achievement Medal.
 He is a member of the American Society of Naval Engineers and is a registered professional engineer in the state of California.